Skip to content

 let redirect = Response::temporary_redirect().insert_header(LOCATION, location);

-// Short-circuit the request processing pipeline and return the redirect response
+// Short-circuit the request processing pipeline and return a redirect response

 Processing::EarlyReturn(redirect)